mcikalmerdeka/Data-Analyst-Scientist-Portofolio/README.md

 * Description : .

 * Personal Notes : The reason I am undertaking this project is because I want to practice working with data that has a time variable (date), and to my knowledge, one of the most common datasets with this variable is related to sales data.
-Then, I chose the F&B (Food and Beverage) industry for the business because sales transactions occur daily, providing ample opportunities to analyze the time variable extensively.
+Then, I chose the F&B (Food and Beverage) industry for the business because sales transactions occur daily, providing great opportunities to learn how to analyze the time variable extensively.